-Seasonal workers are individuals whose primary employment/source of income is normally earned in less than 12 months per year.
-Seasonal workers may be paid on a 12-month basis but earn their
+Seasonal workers are individuals whose primary employment/source of income is normally earned in fewer than 12 months per year.
+Seasonal workers may be paid on a 12-month basis but earn their income in fewer than 12 months.
+If the seasonal employment has not been in effect for 12 months, calculate the seasonal income from the start date to the end of the prior month (of the application date) and divide by the number of months this covers.